Birth Place (The)

 Please pre-register for Lifesaver Baby, HERE.
 Questions?
 Call (712) 794-5243.

 5. Our New Baby Class

 The young brothers or sisters of the family will be treated to a movie, snack, and tour of the Birth Place.
-This is a fun experience for young siblings and will help them bond with the new baby.
-Siblings will be offered the opportunity to have their picture taken, which will be placed in the baby’s bassinet at the hospital.
+This is a fun experience for young siblings and will help them bond with the arriving new baby.
+Siblings will have the opportunity to have their picture taken, which will be placed in the baby’s bassinet at the hospital.

 2019 Dates: January 17, May 16, September 19, March 21, July 18, November 14